 Mr Buente has tried over 80 evidentiary cases and handled numerous appeals in federal and state courts.
-His recent experience includes: defending a number of companies in Clean Air Act New Source Review and MACT enforcement litigation with DOJ/EPA, State AGs and NGOs; representing companies and trade associations in successfully defending against precedent-setting common law torts-based claims over carbon dioxide emissions; and convincing federal prosecutors to decline pursuit of several environmental criminal investigations.
+His recent experience includes: handling CERCLA cases for remedial costs and natural resource damage claims; defending a number of companies in Clean Air Act New Source Review and MACT enforcement litigation with DOJ/EPA, State AGs and NGOs; and representing companies and trade associations in successfully defending against precedent-setting common law torts-based claims over carbon dioxide emissions.

 Mr Buente is a member and regent of the American College of Environmental Lawyers and a member of the Defense Research Institute (ethics and climate change committees).
 He is also a member of the American Bar Association and the National Trial Lawyers Top 100.